kevinrenskers/mixedcase.nl/content/articles/2020-06-23-wwdc-review.md

 ## iOS / iPadOS
 ![iOS 14 screenshots](/articles/images/ios14.png)

 We can change the default browser and mail app!
 It's been a long time coming, but it's good it's finally here.
+That said though, I actually like Safari and Mail and have no interests in changing these.
+I'd love to be able to change the default camera, which is still not possible.

 I really wish they would've reverted the excruciating cursor control, but sadly that's here to stay - at least for another year. iPad multitasking hasn't changed one bit either, still as bad as ever.
 There is a new design language using sidebars which is nice, but it's not *too* exciting.